-- 1. QUICKSTART CONTROLS: Fixed text. - STORE POSITION: The mode of logging data.
-Possible values are described in "Setting Special Controls Values" on page 158. - 3.
-ELEVATION MASK and MIN SVs: The elevation mask to use for a quickstart session, and the minimum number of healthy satellites that must be available above the elevation mask. - MEAS SYNC TIME: The interval at which the receiver logs satellite measurements.
+- 1. QUICKSTART CONTROLS: Fixed text. - 2.
+STORE POSITION: The mode of logging data.
+Possible values are described in Setting Special Controls Values. - 3.
+ELEVATION MASK and MIN SVs: The elevation mask to use for a quickstart session, and the minimum number of healthy satellites that must be available above the elevation mask. - 4.
+MEAS SYNC TIME: The interval at which the receiver logs satellite measurements.

-To read: FastStatic controls (only with on dual-frequency receivers with the Carrier Phase Option).
+To read: FastStatic controls .
 The lines on the screen show: